coffee2code/array-partition/readme.txt

 == Installation ==

-1. Unzip `array_partition.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `array-partition.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Use the `c2c_array_partition()` function in your template(s) or code as desired.